mbodiai/embodied-agents/docs/index.rst

 mbodied agents
 =============================================

-**mbodied agents** simplifies the integration of advanced AI models in robotics.
-It offers a unified platform for controlling various robots using state-of-the-art transformers and multimodal data processing.
-This toolkit enables experimentation with AI models, dataset collection and augmentation, and model training or finetuning for specific tasks.
-The goal is to develop intelligent, adaptable robots that learn from interactions and perform complex tasks in dynamic environments.
+**mbodied agents** is a toolkit for integrating large multi-modal models into existing robot stacks with just a few lines of code.
+It provides a consistent interface for calling different AI models, handling multimodal data, and is configurable to any observation and action space.

 .. toctree::
    :maxdepth: 2